api-search/rules/README.md

   function: falsy
 ```
 ## There is a specification type. (apis-json-specification-type-info)
 The specification type for an APIs.json sets the tone for how the APIs.json will be processed, providing a way to namespace different ways of leveraging the machine-readable contents of the APIs/json.
 The most common is a simple index of one or many APIs, but originally templates and examples were also allowed.
 Contracts, blueprints, and a handful of other types have recently been added, expanding the ways in which the APIs.json specification can be used beyond just API discovery.
-You can find details about the <a href="https://apisjson.org/schema/type/">type property for APIs.json</a>.
+You can find details about the <a href="https://apisjson.org/schema/type/">type property for APIs.json</a>, and explore <a href="https://guidance.apievangelist.com/guidance/contracts/type.html" target="_blank">APIs.json Unique Identifiers</a> via API Evangelist..

 ```
 description: >-